Usaamakhan/replit-twibbon/REPORT_SYSTEM.md

    - Does NOT auto-load on page open (admin must click "Load")

 **Performance Note:**
 When loading reports, the system fetches live status from each campaign/user document to ensure displayed information is current.
 This means if you load 100 reports, the system makes 100-300 database reads to show accurate data.
-This is a known performance issue (see CODE_INCONSISTENCIES.md #2).
+This could be optimized with batch fetching or short-term caching.

 ---